skedastik/ty-levels/README.md

 ## Development

-⚠️ This repo's workflow only supports macOS (and Linux with some small adjustments).
+⚠️ This repo's workflow only supports macOS (and potentially Linux with some small adjustments).

 Install Python dependencies: